FallenTaters/chio/README.md

 ### WriteBlob

-writes v to the body and sets the Content-Type to application/octet-stream
+writes v to the body and automatically detects the Content-Type

 ## Middleware